 Neoprene is a water-resistant material that is also flexible and an excellent insulator, making it the ideal material for waterwear.
 Inside the neoprene are thousands of bubbles that are very effective at insulating your body heat.
 These bubbles also provide buoyancy, so wetsuits make it easier for you to stay afloat.

 Wetsuits come in various styles.
-There are full-body wetsuits which cover your body up to your arms, ankles, and neck.
+There are full-body wetsuits which cover your body except your head, hands, and feet.
 This obviously offers the most warmth and protection.
 Then, there are shortie wetsuits which only cover your torso, upper arms, and thighs.
 They provide more flexibility at the expense of less protection.